juliokscesar/aisurveywriter/README.md

 Before using this tool, you need to ensure that you have [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html) installed for OCR operations.
 You can either install globally on your machine or download an AppImage, and you can use `--tesseract` flag with CLI to specify its path.

+Then you can clone this repository and install it as a python package locally:

 ```
 git clone https://github.com/juliokscesar/aisurveywriter.git
 cd aisurveywriter